Shlackka/guess-the-god/README.md

 ## Features

-Below I will go into a brief explanation of the features I have encorporated into the site.
+Below I will go into a brief explanation of the features I have encorporated into the game.

-- ### Languages Used

 - ### Existing Features

-- __Navigation Bar__

-    - Shown at the top of all pages within the site, the navigation or 'nav' bar will make traversing the site as easy as it can be without having to resort to using any of the browsers navigation options.
-    - The nav bar is also fully responsive meaning even when viewing on a mobile or tablet it should be just as easy without sacraficing the quality of the experience.
+- __Landing Page (Desktop)__

+    - Shown upon loading the site on desktop, an attractive image used to introduce the site with minimal wording.
+    - A central button offering an intriguing message of "Enter the Pantheon" inviting users to click and continue onto the main title screen.
+    - The sliding effect of the main image on the desktop landing page offers a feeling of grandeur as the main title page is unveiled.

 ![Navigation Bar](assets/images/readme/navigation-bar.png)